kidsoncoffee/monsters/README.md

 Following this strategy, the framework will generate random data according to the return type of a given method in your *data object*.

-In our example, set the class `TypeGenerator` as the default generator parameter `defaultGenerator` in the `MonsterSetup` class:
+In our example, set `TypeBasedGenerator.class` on the parameter `defaultGenerators` in the `MonsterSetup` class:

 ### Custom data generation

 Usually type based data generation is not enough.
 A couple of reasons are:

-* The `TypeGenerator` covers only native *Java* types (The framework is able to resolve another data objects recursively though)
+* The `TypeBasedGenerator` covers only native *Java* types (The framework is able to resolve another data objects recursively though)
 * Random data inferred by type is void of meaning

 That second one is a huge deal and you can change generation behavior very easily.